MovieLabs/FLM-x/README.txt

       used to store a JSON representation of FLM data.
 This is beyond the scope of this exercise.)

+  Invoke this script as follows:

+     % mysql -uflmtest -ppwd < flmtable.sql

 * regen.sh: this shell script populates the database with synthetic data.
 This is done by invoking the 'flmgen.pl' script with f1.txt, f2.txt, f3.txt, and f4.txt, respectively.
 Each of these files contains variables that are substituted into a template file and output to a corresponding f?.xml file.
 The generated XML documents contain 2, 20, 6, and 30 auditoriums, respectively.
+This command is idempotent.

+     % shell regen.sh

 * flmgen.pl: this PERL script takes as input files (e.g. f?.txt)
   containing sets of variables (prefixed with either '__' or '___') and uses them to apply substitutions to a template file ('TEMPLATE.xml' by default); the output is written to a new file corresponding to each input file.
 By convention, the input files are .txt and the output files are .xml.
+It is invoked indirectly by the regen.sh script; it does not need to be run separately.

 * dbgen.pl: this PERL script takes FLM XML files (e.g. those produced by running flmgen.pl), and generates SQL statements to insert them into the database.
+From the database directory, it may be run as
+  follows:

+     % dbgen.pl f[1234].xml

+  dbgen.pl is not idempotent.

 For the flm server, the only pre-requisite is for there to be a database named 'flm' that contains a table named 'flm' with the schema